-The County Court has held three public hearings on this matter, the first on October 20, 2021, the second on November 3, 2021, and third on December 3, 2021 (with testimony limited to rebuttal argument).
+In addition to the Planning Commission hearings, the County Court has held three public hearings on this matter, the first on October 20, 2021, the second on November 3, 2021, and third on December 3, 2021 (with testimony limited to rebuttal argument).
 A hearing for deliberations only was held on January 5, 2022.